 The University encourages students to keep their personal finances within moderate limits.
 Students should allow approximately \$550 per semester for books and reasonable amounts for clothing, travel, amusements, and incidental expenses.
-Student Financial Services issues vouchers for the OBU Bookstore to students with credit balances or book scholarships.

 The University does not provide banking services on the campus.
 There are, however, four financial institutions in Arkadelphia, all of which carry personal accounts at a nominal monthly charge.